 We run a minimalist style clinic, which means that we keep our overhead low so we can keep the quality of service high, meanwhile costing you a fraction of what other local clinics are charging for similar treatments (if they even do those treatments at all).
 The point is, if you are already seeing a chiropractor or PT or possibly even a massage therapist – we are willing to bet that you are most likely paying more and receiving less.

-We also do this thing called “sliding cup“, a cupping technique that (if Michael Phelps thinks it’s cool then we do too) does an incredible job of breaking down adhesions, such as scar tissue or fibrosis, as well as aid in the development of increased local blood flow (angiogenesis).
+We also do this thing called “cupping”.
+Cupping technique that (if Michael Phelps thinks it’s cool, then we do too) does an incredible job of breaking down fascial adhesions, decompressing small peripheral/superficial nerves, and aiding in the reorganization of scar tissue.
+I’ts also been shown to aid in the development of increased local blood flow (angiogenesis).
 We use cupping a lot to address various muscle imbalances in the body.

-In addition, people with upper back pain tend to have shoulder instability, over active pecs & upper traps, and scapular dyskinesis (just a fancy work for they don’t move right)….
-If you don’t really know what any of this means?
-Never fear, we will address this issue with specific rehabilitative exercises.
-This includes everything from learning to walk correctly, to executing a perfectly performed barbell squat – whether your 10 or 110, there is always room to improve how you move (hey that rhymes).
+Also, people with upper back pain tend to have shoulder instability, overactive pecs & upper traps, and scapular dyskinesis (just a fancy word for they don’t move right)… If you don’t know what any of this means, never fear, we will address this issue with specific rehabilitative exercises.
+This includes everything from learning to walk correctly, to executing a flawless deadlift – whether your 10 or 110, there is always room to improve how you move (hey that rhymes).